Project Lifecycle - Agile Framework

 straight from the Agile Manifesto and I admit it, because this is

-THE place to know more about Agile
+THE place to know more about Agile, though

-approach while I want to take a
+in a more Software-oriented approach while I want to take a

 more generalist one.